Security and compliance in Microsoft Teams

-The figure below indicates the workflow of Teams data to both Exchange and SharePoint for Teams Files and Messages.
+The following figure indicates the ingestion flow of Teams data to both Exchange and SharePoint for Teams Files and Messages.

-There can be up to a 24-hr delay to discover Teams content.
+There can be up to a 24-hour delay to discover Teams content.

-When it comes to the information protection capabilities, Office 365 subscriptions and the associated standalone licenses will determine the available feature set.
+When it comes to information protection capabilities, Microsoft 365 subscriptions, Office 365 subscriptions, and the associated standalone licenses will determine the available feature set.

 Location of data in Teams

-To see which region houses data for your tenant, go to the Office 365 Admin center > Settings > Organization profile.
+If you need to see which region houses data for your tenant, go to the Microsoft 365 admin center > Settings > Organization profile.
 Scroll down to Data location.